What Does a Mobile Crane Operator Do?

 Getting to Work

 First thing’s first, you’ll need to make sure everything’s good with a basic inspection.
-You’ll need to check all your pins, counterweights, inspect the cab, etc. Next, you can start up the rig and recheck everything to make sure the crane is in order while it warms up.
+You’ll need to check all your pins, counterweights, inspect the cab, and so on.
+Next, you can start up the rig and recheck everything to make sure the crane is in order while it warms up.
+This means looking at the crane’s rigging, crane signals, crane controls, brakes, electrical system, and crane accessories.

+Once you are ready and get the all-clear signal from your co-worker on the ground, it is time to get to work!
 You have your crane locked down, so it’s safe for when you’re hooked up or when you’re hoisting.
 If it’s a standard lift, the crane itself will have some sort of chart or screen that tells how much weight it can lift.
 For instance, if you need to pick up 10 tons, the crane should be set up to safely lift 10 tons.
 You’ll need to check the crane chart for this.

 You will usually need to set out cones or traffic signs before working at night or in areas with traffic, so people know the crane is occupying the area.
 Once work for the day is finished, you’ll navigate your crane back into position and turn it off.
 Finally, you’ll fill out a crane inspection report to document your crane’s condition before you leave.

-What Does It Take To Be a Mobile Crane Operator?
+What Does it Take to be a Mobile Crane Operator?

 You have to be able to think on your feet.
 Operators are often required to take quick action in order to protect themselves and other team members.
 For this reason, crane operator jobs are usually only advertised at places where there is a safety orientation required or other similar requirements that show the company takes safety seriously.

 Mobile crane operators also need to be able to handle high-pressure situations.
-You might need to move in tight spaces (within inches).
+You might need to move in tight spaces—within inches.
 If not, someone could get hurt, or you can cause a disaster.
 This requires good hand-eye coordination and depth perception to move the boom into position without putting too much strain on any one area of the crane.

-You can’t be lazy, you’ll be getting up from time to time, and if you’re tired and aren’t paying attention, the mud is going to hit the fan.
+You can’t be lazy—you’ll be getting up from time to time—and if you’re tired and aren’t paying attention, the mud is going to hit the fan.
 Many crane operators need to be willing to get on the crane at all hours of the day and night, including holidays and weekends.

 Mobile crane operators also need excellent communication skills to effectively work with others.
 They often need to rely on other workers or crane safety officers when in emergency situations.
 It takes trust on their part because there might be times where they can’t see anything in front of them, so they will need to rely purely on a signalperson.